 How do SBA loans Work?
 Can the government help me qualify?

-If you can’t qualify for a traditional loan with a bank or lender, the federal government may be able to step in with grants or waive application requirements due to your veteran status.
+If you can't qualify for a traditional loan with a bank or lender, the federal government may bestow grants or waive application requirements due to your veteran status.

 How can the SBA help me get started?